 - What you need to implement Six Sigma

-- How Six Sigma Streamlines Technology Implementation
+- How Six Sigma Streamlines the Process of Implementing Technology

 This example is relevant because many universities and colleges were forced to move their educational programs to an entirely online learning format due to the Covid-19 pandemic in 2020.